cse-labs/k8s-quickstart/02-Bare-metal-setup/README.md

 > Optional - an SSH key is auto-generated when the codespace is created

-- Copy your local id_rsa and id_rsa.pub values to ~/.ssh
+- Copy your local id_rsa and id_rsa.pub values to ~/.ssh.
+This will allow you to ssh into the VM from your local machine if you lose access to the codespace.
 - `chmod 700 ~/.ssh/id_rsa*`

 ## Create VM